The Masters Review Novel Workshop

 • All submissions must be double-spaced with one-inch page margins and use Times New Roman or Garamond.
 Please do not include front matter (i.e., title page, table of contents, dedication, etc.).

-• All genres and all styles of fiction are welcome.
+• All genres and styles of fiction are welcome.
 Please do not submit poetry or memoir manuscripts.

 • Please submit a single manuscript per submission.